schledererj/solr-jdbc/README.md

 # JDBC support for Solr

-This project allows for loading data via JDBC and making it available to Solr components, e.g. token filters.
+This project allows for loading data via JDBC and making it available to Solr components, e.g. token filters and data import handlers.
 The data sources can be defined via JNDI or via the solr.xml.

 Based on that there are Solr synonym filters for reading synonyms and stop words out of JDBC.